alexjvr1/VelocityUCL/ATLAS/10_ATLAS_Diversity_Plots.md

-## 1. Estimate theta in windows of 0.5Mb
+## 1. Estimate theta in windows of 1Mb

-These are smaller than the min window size suggested by the ATLAS paper.
-So we'll increase these window sizes for the final analysis.
+1Mb windows are suggested for low coverage data.

-1. Create a bed file specifying the windows needed:
+If the analysis should be run on a specific regions or chromosomes, create a bed file to specify the windows.
+Skip this step when analysing the whole genome:
 ```
 /SAN/ugi/LepGenomics/E3_SubsetTests/02a_mapped_museum_FORANGSD